Features

 The Role of QRM in RBDM

 Valerie Mulholland, Pharmaceutical Regulatory Science Researcher with the PRST, shared her perspectives in “Effective Risk-Based Decision Making in the PQS–The Next Horizon in QRM.”
-Mulholland cited the ICH Q9(R1) concept paper, noting its acknowledgment that “while there are references in ICH Q9 to decision-making, there is a lack of clarity on what good risk-based decision making actually means, how QRM may improve decision-making, or how risk-based decisions might be achieved.”
+Mulholland cited the ICH Q9(R1) concept paper,7 noting its acknowledgment that “while there are references in ICH Q9 to decision-making, there is a lack of clarity on what good risk-based decision making actually means, how QRM may improve decision-making, or how risk-based decisions might be achieved.”
 In addition, “…there is a breadth of peer-reviewed research in this area, but the level of visibility (and uptake) of that research within the pharmaceutical industry may be improved.”

-Mulholland explored the concept of RBDM in the draft ICH Q9(R1) guideline which defines RBDM as “An approach or process that considers knowledge about risks relevant to the decision and whether risks are at an acceptable level.”
+Mulholland explored the concept of RBDM in the draft ICH Q9(R1) guideline7 which defines RBDM as “An approach or process that considers knowledge about risks relevant to the decision and whether risks are at an acceptable level.”

 Mulholland shared the results from a poll conducted at the opening of the Expert Xchange session, which asked participants whether they had a formal definition for RBDM in their PQS.
 Only 19% indicated they have a formal definition, 38% said there is no formal definition, and 44% reported they are not sure or do not know.